 networks where social, family and professional lives merge online.

-Young, KA & Russell, H 2013, 'Over Seventies' Perceptions of the Usefulness and Usability of Popular Technologies', Information Technology, Education and Society, vol. 14, no. 1, pp. 61-80.View/Download from: UTS OPUS or Publisher's site
+Young, KA & Russell, H 2013, 'Over Seventies' Perceptions of the Usefulness and Usability of Popular Technologies', Information Technology, Education and Society, vol. 14, no. 1, pp. 61-80.View/Download from: Publisher's site

 Older people are often perceived to place limited value in the mastery of